Bidek56/data-profiler/app/readme.md

 2. Duplicate `.env.example` as `.env` and configure.
 3. Run `npm install --legacy-peer-deps` in the `app` directory with Terminal.
 4. Run `npm run dev` for development, or `npm run build && npm start` for production.

+## App
+App is listening on http://localhost:3000/
+GraphQL is listening on http://localhost:3001/graphql

 Ensure your editor supports: